keiji/mangaview/README.md

  * View spread pages by the display orientation.
  * Works fine when used in a scrolling parent (such as RecyclerView or ViewPager2).

-You can download the sample app via [deploygate](https://dply.me/1dakl4).
-And you'll look all features [here](https://github.com/keiji/mangaview/blob/gallery/README.md).
+You'll look all features [here](https://github.com/keiji/mangaview/blob/gallery/README.md).

 Installation
 ========